The Ohio State University · Department of Astronomy

 CASPER Fellowship

-We seek postdoctoral researchers who want to work at the intersection of AI and astronomical science.
-CASPER Fellows contribute to developing agentic systems for large-scale surveys and advancing computational methods for modern astronomy.
+We seek postdoctoral researchers working at the intersection of AI and astronomical science.
+Fellows help build agentic systems for large-scale surveys and advance the computational methods modern astronomy needs.

-Direct involvement with Roman, DESI, SDSS-V, and ASAS-SN collaborations
+Direct work with Roman, DESI, SDSS-V, and ASAS-SN.

 • 01

-Researchers interested in building AI systems for astronomical surveys
+Researchers who want to build AI systems for astronomical surveys

 • 02